 NEC changes are added to require generator control wiring to constantly be monitored.
 There is also code structure information added to this section.

-This section in the NEC 2017 tells you that the fuel tank must be separated from the public; including public lines and buildings that may also be on the property.
+This section in the national electric code tells you that the fuel tank must be separated from the public; including public lines and buildings that may also be on the property.
 The new requirements are very specific, so make sure to pay attention!

 GFPE protects expensive equipment from damage unlike how GFCI protects humans.
 This new section will help expensive equipment, from when they get damaged, and make up for some added cost for the contractor.